Snowflake-Labs/terraform-provider-snowflake/docs/data-sources/system_get_privatelink_config.md

 - **account_url** (String) The URL used to connect to Snowflake through AWS PrivateLink or Azure Private Link.
 - **aws_vpce_id** (String) The AWS VPCE ID for your account.
 - **azure_pls_id** (String) The Azure Private Link Service ID for your account.
-- **oscp_url** (String) The OCSP URL corresponding to your Snowflake account that uses AWS PrivateLink or Azure Private Link.
+- **ocsp_url** (String) The OCSP URL corresponding to your Snowflake account that uses AWS PrivateLink or Azure Private Link.